dayofmythology/ase-prefun-test/README.md

 To do so please follow the detailed steps below.

 ### 1. Clone Repository & Import
+🛑 **Please do NOT FORK, and do NOT OPEN PULL REQUESTS on this repo!**

 1. Clone this repository to your local machine
 1. Open it in your preferred IDE